skytap/well-architected-framework/resiliency/solutions/HotMigrationOverview.md

 permalink: /resiliency/solutions/hot-migrations/
 ---

-## Skytap on Azure + Precisely for High Availability Scenarios
+## {{site.SoA}} + Precisely for High Availability Scenarios

-For hot migrations, Skytap partners with Precisely, the market leader for high availability scenarios.
+For hot migrations, {{site.Brand}} partners with Precisely, the market leader for high availability scenarios.
 Precisely supports IBM i and AIX.
-How Precisely supports the Skytap on Azure hot migration for IBM i is depicted below.
+How Precisely supports the {{site.SoA}} hot migration for IBM i is depicted below.

 ### What is Precisely for IBM iSeries?